 - State immunity laws cannot exempt schools from all legal liability, particularly federal civil rights liability.

-- There have been several incidents of guns unintentionally or intentionally discharged on school grounds by school staff.
+- There have been several incidents of guns unintentionally or intentionally discharged on school grounds by school staff, including those approved to carry firearms on school grounds.

 Alternatives to Arming Teachers